Utility maximization in constrained and unbounded financial markets: Applications to indifference valuation, regime switching, consumption and Epstein-Zin recursive utility: Unbounded payoffs

-\begin{remark} We require more exponential integrability on $F^+$.
-This is to guarantee the finite entropy condition for both $L_T^{\pi^{\star}}$ (see Lemma \ref{lemma}) and $L_T^{q^{\star}}$ (see Lemma \ref{lemma000}), which will in turn be used to verify the Class (D) condition in Theorems \ref{thm:opti2} and \ref{theorem_dual}, respectively.
+\begin{remark} By requiring $p>1$, we require more exponential integrability on $F^+$.
+This is to guarantee the finite entropy condition for both $L_T^{q^{\star}}$ (see Lemma \ref{lemma}), which will in turn be used to verify the Class (D) condition.